 Chamechaude from col de Porte

 This is a relatively easy walk, but good fun, and worthwhile.
 The secret is to use the zigzags whenever possible, and avoid the zogs.
 It is categorised as Difficulty 2, as there is some easy scrambling on the summit ridge, aided by fixed cables, where a short line will be useful for members of the party lacking in confidence.
-The time is for the ascent only.

 There is no mistaking the summit ridge - it plummets on the eastern side by a couple of hundred metres.
 As usual, the views are superb, with the cliffs of Dent de Crolles and the Grand Som being particularly impressive.
 You need to be a little careful of fast-flying swifts and low-flying gliders, but it's a good place to spend half an hour over lunch.